mbevand/florida-covid19-line-list-data/README.md

 (Last period's data may be incomplete.
 Age unknown for 225 out of 152434 cases.)
 ```

+The number of cases is increasing among *all* age brackets.
+However the median age of
+cases is declining because younger people appear to be driving increased transmission,
+especially the 20-24 age bracket.

 By default the size of each pixel, or *bucket*, is 5-year age brackets and 4-day
 time periods.
 This can be changed by editing the variables `buckets_ages` and `buckets_days`.